Oyshik-ICT/html_css_w3/README.md

 This project is a responsive portfolio webpage designed to showcase my web development skills.
 It features a clean, modern design that adapts seamlessly to various screen sizes, from mobile devices to large desktop monitors.

-As I am new in development this project helps a lot to learn new thing
+As I am new in development this project helps a lot to learn new things.

 ## Technologies Used
 - HTML